MDS RAID NAMIBIA 2026 – Double The Fun in the Namib Desert

 Point 2:

-The MARATHON DES SABLES is contested in food self-sufficiency: only water, in limited quantities but sufficient to cover the needs of an athlete evolving in the desert, is provided to you each day.
+MDS events are contested in food self-sufficiency: only water, in limited quantities but sufficient to cover the needs of an athlete evolving in the desert, is provided to you each day.
 You must take along for your entire stay in the desert everything you need to eat and prepare to eat (freeze-dried meals, semolina, cereal bars, stove, etc.).
-This self-sufficiency will include for this 38th edition the day of your arrival in the desert, and the day of control preceding the race.
-These first two days will allow you to test yourself in real desert conditions, and to reduce sanitary risks.
+This self-sufficiency will include the day of your arrival in the desert, and the day of control preceding the race. *Trek is exempt from food self-sufficiency.

 Point 3: